Harsh3305/Youtube-Likes-Predictor-Desktop-App/README.md

-# Youtube Like Prediction API
+# Youtube Like Prediction APP
 This desktop app is created to predict number of likes of YouTube video

 Created with ❤️ by [Sourav](https://github.com/souravb786) & [Harsh](https://github.com/Harsh3305)